Skip to Main Content

 When you're reading any source, it's important to approach your reading as an active and critical thinker.
 The sources should not be passively absorbed as 'undisputed fact'.

-• How have the authors structured their arguments?
+• How has an author structured their argument?
 How did they state their aim?
 How did they move from point to point?

 • For every claim you encounter, ask 'how' and 'why'.